flow123d/flow123d/tests/README.txt

 How to add new test?***
 ***********************

 To add new test, add dir with test into tests/ .
 You have to add makefile, if you want to use makefile rules to run it, for example for tests 01_steady_flow_123d makefile should be like this :

 INI_FILES="flow.ini"	// name of ini file
 NPROC="1"	// number(s) of procs
 FLOW_PARAMS=" -ksp_atol 1.0e-10 -ksp_rtol 1.0e-10 -ksp_monitor"	// aditional flow params

-test:
-	../run_test.sh ${INI_FILES} ${NPROC} ${FLOW_PARAMS}
+include ../all_tests.mk

 You should also modify tests/makefile and add your tests to rule makeall.